 WFBNA was named as a defendant in an antitrust case filed in the U.S. District Court for the Middle District of Louisiana on October 21, 2019, by the City of Baton Rouge/East Baton Rouge Parish, Consolidated Parish Employees Retirement System and Police Guaranty Fund.
 No. 3:19-cv-00725.
-The plaintiffs allege that WFBNA and 11 other defendants colluded to keep the bid-offer spreads artificially wide in secondary market trading for Government Sponsored Enterprise bonds, including those issued by Fannie Mae, Freddie Mac, and Federal Home Loan Banks.
+The plaintiffs allege that WFBNA and 11 other defendants colluded to keep the bid-offer spreads artificially wide in secondary market trading for Government Sponsored Enterprise bonds, including those issued by Fannie Mae,

+Freddie Mac, and Federal Home Loan Banks.
 WFC and Wells Fargo Securities, LLC ("WFSLLC") and 23 other parties were named as defendants in a case filed in the U.S. District Court for the Eastern District of Louisiana on July 17, 2020, by the Louisiana Asset Management Pool ("LAMP").
 No. 2:20-cv-1095.
 WFC and WFSLLC and 22 other parties were named as defendants in a case filed in the U.S. District Court for the Eastern District of Louisiana on September 21, 2020, by the City of New Orleans, the New Orleans Municipal Employees Retirement System and the New Orleans Aviation Board.
 No. 2:20-cv-2570.
 The allegations in the LAMP and City of New Orleans cases are substantially similar to the allegations in the City of Baton Rouge case.
 All three cases were settled and dismissed on June 9, 2021.

-On October 7, 2020, WFBNA, JPMorgan Chase & Co., and Stifel, Nicolaus & Co., Inc. were sued in the U.S. District Court for the Eastern District of Michigan on behalf of children who allegedly were harmed by polluted water in the City of Flint, Michigan, LeeAnne Walters et al. v.
+On October 7, 2020, WFBNA, JPMorgan Chase & Co., and Stifel, Nicolaus & Co., Inc. were sued in the U.S. District Court for the Eastern District of Michigan federal court on behalf of children who allegedly were harmed by polluted water in the City of Flint, Michigan, LeeAnne Walters et al. v.
 J.P.
 Morgan Chase & Co., Wells Fargo Bank, N.A., and Stifel Nicolaus, No. 5:20-cv-12726.
 The plaintiffs allege that the banks violated their Constitutional rights and Michigan law by underwriting a 2014 municipal bond offering for a Michigan-based water authority with alleged knowledge that the bond offering would result in the City of Flint, Michigan transitioning to an unsafe water source.
-On March 29, 2022, the Court dismissed the plaintiffs' lawsuit.
-The plaintiffs have until April 26, 2022 to move for reconsideration and April 28, 2022 to appeal the Court's ruling.
+On March 29, 2022, the court dismissed the plaintiffs' lawsuit.
+On April 28, 2022, the plaintiffs appealed the court's ruling.
+On August 23, 2022, the plaintiffs abandoned their appeal.